-Here is the list of supplies I used for these graduation table decorations.
+Here is the list of supplies I used for these graduation party table decorations.

-I began by filling the bottom of the mason jar with decorative gemstones, than placed in the decorative grass sticks.
-I used the shredded shiny paper to hold the decorative sticks into place.
-You will need to stuff a large amount of the shredded grass into mason jar to hold the sticks into place.
-I also liked that they were over flowing, this gave the mason jar a pretty look if standing above the table decoration.
-These actual look very pretty just like the below picture without the metallic mesh fabric.
+Begin by filling the bottom of the mason jar with decorative gemstones then place them in the decorative grass sticks.
+Fill the jar with the decorative shredded grass.
+The shredded shiny paper is used to make the jar look pretty and to hold the decorative sticks in place.
+You will need to stuff a large amount of the shredded grass into a mason jar to hold the sticks in place.
+I liked that they were overflowing, this gave the mason jar a pretty look if standing above the table decoration.
+These actually look very pretty just like the below picture without the metallic mesh fabric.

 I had the mason jars and the decorative gemstones already on hand.
 The cost for each of these graduation table decorations was $2.80.
-So total cost was $16.80, not bad for a beautiful addition to a table.
-So now the next project for the party, candy dishes.
+So the total cost was $16.80, not bad for a beautiful addition to a table.

 I saved these table decorations after my oldest son’s party so I could re-use them for my youngest son’s party.
 I added a few more finishing touches and like how they turned out with the tissue paper puffs and the glitter 2015 cut-out.